stadlar/IST-FUT-FMTH/docs/ÍST TS 314_2022 Digital Documents.md

 Document Service                          The Document Service offers methods to initiate and
                                           update a document, retrieve the status of a document and the types of documents supported by the system.

+Cross-Reference Service                   The Cross-Reference Service offers means to create, read, update and
+                                          delete cross-references between documents and other objects such as claims, credit transfers and payment requests.
 ---------------------------------------------------------------------------------------------------------------
 :Service on offer. {#tbl:tbl_offered_services}